 To create your writing assignments, you may use Microsoft Word, Google Docs, or another word-processing program that allows you to save your files as either Microsoft Word documents or PDFs (the only two accepted formats for submitting files for this class).
-You can download a free, full desktop version of Office 365 (including Word) through the Office 365 app.
+As an IVCC student, you can access Microsoft 365 for free, including Microsoft Office applications, such as Word.
 For more information, visit the following link: Microsoft 365 Apps.